rust-lang/book/second-edition/nostarch/chapter18.md

 This will now print `Default case, x = Some(5)`.
 Because the second match arm is not introducing a new variable `y` that shadows the outer `y` in the pattern, we can use `y` in the match guard.
-We're still destructuring `x` to get the inner value `n`, and then we can compare `n` and `y` in the match guard.
+We’re still destructuring `x` to get the inner value `n`, and then we can compare `n` and `y` in the match guard.

-If you're using a match guard with multiple patterns specified by `|`, the match guard condition applies to all of the patterns.
+If you’re using a match guard with multiple patterns specified by `|`, the match guard condition applies to all of the patterns.
 Listing 18-29 shows a match guard that applies to the value matched by all three patterns in the first arm: